 Can the umbilical cord strangle my baby?

 Babies very rarely die during pregnancy from umbilical cord strangulation.
-The bigger risk happens during delivery, but even that can be easily managed by competent medical professionals.
+The bigger risk happens during delivery, but even that can typically be managed by competent medical professionals.

 What should doctors do during delivery if the cord is wrapped around my baby’s neck?